ajrcarey/pdfium-render/README.md

-Version 0.8.15 corrects a byte alignment bug that could occur when converting three-bytes-per-pixel bitmaps to four-bytes-per-pixel bitmaps, thanks to an excellent contribution from <https://github.com/vladmovchan>, and changes the behaviour of the `set_matrix()` function available on transformable objects.
-Prior to 0.8.15, `set_matrix()` _applied_ the given matrix to the existing transformation matrix; from 0.8.15 onwards, `set_matrix()` _replaces_ the existing transformation matrix with the given matrix.
-The change in behaviour better reflects the name of the function.
-The old behaviour is still available in a new `apply_matrix()` function.
+Version 0.8.15 corrects a byte alignment bug that could occur when converting three-bytes-per-pixel bitmaps to four-bytes-per-pixel bitmaps, thanks to an excellent contribution from <https://github.com/vladmovchan>, and adds a new `reset_matrix()` function to transformable objects that replaces the object's existing transformation with a new matrix.
+The `set_matrix()` function is deprecated in favour of `apply_matrix()`, which better describes the behaviour of the function.
 A new `reset_to_identity()` function resets the transformation matrix of a transformable object to the identity matrix, undoing any previously applied transformations.
+Similarly, the `PdfPage::set_matrix_with_clip()` function is deprecated in favour of the better-named `PdfPage::apply_matrix_with_clip()`.
+Deprecated items will be removed in release 0.9.0.

 Version 0.8.14 corrects a Windows-specific build error introduced in 0.8.13.